newrelic/docs-website/src/data-dictionary/events/SyntheticsPrivateMinion/minionProvider.md

   - SyntheticsPrivateMinion
 ---

-The identifier of the minion provider.ider.
+A unique identifier of the minion provider.